What is orthostatic hypotension?

 What causes orthostatic hypotension?

-When you’re seated or lying down, blood from veins in your legs flows easily to the heart.
-When you stand up, blood in your lower extremities has a harder time reaching your heart.
+When you’re sitting or lying down, blood from veins in your legs flows easily to your heart.
+When you stand up, blood in your legs and feet has a harder time reaching your heart.
 There’s less blood available for your heart to send to organs and muscles.
-As a result, blood pressure temporarily drops.
+As a result, your blood pressure temporarily drops.